|Release date: March 12, 2020; Category: Online Training Series; Author: Joe Prieto

 Consider that research in impinging sprays occurs on a surface, “Why is this a highlight?”
 The example does not explain the nature of the research, nor does it express any contribution in the field.
 However, the sentence can be structured to state the distinctiveness of the research and in turn create an effective highlight.

-“Hollow-cone sprays in cooling processes address heterogeneities in temperature field.”
+“Hollow-cone sprays in cooling processes address heterogeneities in the temperature field.”

 The sentence meets the required 85 characters and contains the nature of the research.
 The effective example introduces the type of spray in a cooling process and states the impact, which is the cooling of the surface and addressing heterogeneities in a temperature field.
 A small change can make a difference between ineffective and effective highlights.